naninovel/docs/docs/en/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Default Scope | Local | When set to 'Global' all variables will be treated as globals, even when their name doesn't start with the 'g_' prefix.
-Global variables are not reset when starting a new game and are auto-saved on change.
+Meta By Default | False | Whether to treat all variables as meta by default.
+Meta variables are not reset when starting a new game and are auto-saved on change.
 Useful for the dialogue mode when the engine is reset constantly and game state is handled externally.
 Predefined Variables | Object Ref | The list of variables to initialize by default.
-Global variables (names starting with `g_`) are initialized on first application start, and others on each state reset.
+Meta variables are initialized on first application start, and others on each state reset (except constants).

 </div>